 Trainee Imaging Producer at Bauer Media

-BA (Hons) Media and Communication graduate, Tom Hall, spoke to us what he has been doing since graduating in 2018 and how his university experience helped him get there.
+BA (Hons) Media and Communication graduate, Tom Hall, spoke to us about what he has been doing since graduating and how his university experience helped him get there.

-Can you confirm what course you have recently graduated from?
+Can you confirm what course you graduated from?

 Why did you choose this course and why Birmingham City University?

 I chose the Media and Communication degree as I was looking for a broad course which taught me multiple media related skills instead of specialising in one specific area.
 I feel as though this has given me such a variety of experience and skills that makes me appealing to media companies.
 In a sense, I have more strings to my media bow.